 The Level 1 assets consist of our money market fund deposits.
-The Level 2 assets consist of our available-for-sale investment portfolio.
+The Level 2 assets consist of our available-for-sale investment portfolio, which are valued utilizing a market approach.
 Our investments are priced by pricing vendors who provided observable inputs for their pricing without applying significant judgments.
-Broker's pricing is used mainly when a quoted price is not available, the investment is not priced by our pricing vendors, or when a broker price is more reflective of fair values in the market in which the investment trades.
-Our investments are labeled as Level 2 investments because fair values for these investments are based on similar assets without applying significant judgments.
+Broker's pricing is used mainly when a quoted price is not available, the investment is not priced by our pricing vendors or when a broker price is more reflective of fair values in the market in which the investment trades.
+Our broker-priced investments are labeled as Level 2 investments because fair values of these investments are based on similar assets without applying significant judgments.
 In addition, all of our investments have a sufficient level of trading volume to demonstrate that the fair values used are appropriate for these investments.